Civil Engineering (CE)

 CE 2710.
 Introduction to Transportation Engineering.
 3 Credits.

 Transportation system components; roadway traffic capacity and network performance measures; signalized and un-signalized intersections; monitoring techniques, instruments and data processing.
 Sustainability issues and environmental impact of transportation systems with focus on urban design, planning and regulation.
-Prerequisites: MATH 2233.
-(Spring).
+Prerequisite: MATH 2233.
+(Spring, Every Year).

 CE 3110W.
 Civil Engineering Materials.
 2 Credits.

 Mechanical properties and behavior of civil engineering materials such as metals, concrete, and fiber-reinforced polymer composites.
 Properties range from plastic deformations of metallic materials to crushing of confined and unconfined concrete.
 Basis of the strength of materials.
 Concepts of creep, fatigue, fracture, and crack propagation.
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
 Prerequisite: CE 2220.
-(Fall).
+(Fall, Every Year).

 CE 3111W.
 Civil Engineering Materials Lab.
 1 Credit.

 Measurement of stress–strain characteristics and study of failure modes in ductile steel, brittle concrete, and anisotropic composite materials.
 Experiments include data collection, data analysis, and interpretation and presentation of results regarding tension, compression, bending, impact, and shear properties.
-Prerequisite or corequisite: CE 3110W.
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
+CE 3110W may be taken as a corequisite.
 Prerequisites: CE 3110W.
 (Fall).

 CE 3140.
 Sustainability in Engineering Materials.
 2 Credits.

 Sustainable engineering: overall materials energy needs/properties and impacts; load resistance and aging, thermodynamics, water conservation, heat transfer, use of energy-efficient materials in construction, life-cycle assessment.
-Prerequisite: CE 3110, CE 3111.
+(Fall and spring, Every Year).

 CE 3230.
 Structural Theory I. 3 Credits.

 Theory of statically determinate structures; stability and determinacy; influence lines and moving loads.
 Analysis of beams, frames, trusses, and arches.
 Calculation of deflections.
-Prerequisites: CE 2210, CE 2220.
-(Fall).
+Prerequisites: CE 2210 and CE 2220.
+(Fall, Every Year).

 CE 3310.
 Reinforced Concrete Structures.
 3 Credits.

 Properties of concrete and reinforcement; design of flexural reinforcement, shear reinforcement; development of reinforcement; design of columns, floor slabs; ethics and professionalism in design.
 A design project, including the use of computer software and a detailed report, is required.
-Prerequisite or corequisite: CE 3240.
+CE 3240 may be taken as a corequisite.
+Prerequisite: CE 3240.
+(Fall and spring, Every Year).

 CE 3520.
 Environmental Engineering I: Water Resources and Water Quality.
 3 Credits.